mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 need the Review ID (from the previous Rating); then can enter your Review Text and (integer) Score.

 ## 3. Restaurant Staff
-The mechanics for executing the below, are similar to the Customer > Account Actions section - to find locate the feature, expand the feature, select "Try It Out", update the information (right side of the colon), click "Execute" and look for Successful Response to confirm action was completed.
+The mechanics for executing the below functions, are very similar to that of the Customer > Account Actions section (above) so will avoid the redundancy - the steps being to locate the referenced function, expand the block, click "Try It Out", update the required information (right side of the colon, between the ""), click "Execute" and look for Successful Response to confirm action was completed.
 ### 3.1.
 Staff: Menu Actions
 #### 3.1.1 Create a Menu Item
 To create a menu item, locate Menu Items > "POST /menu-items/ Create Menu Item".
 To create a Manu Item, you will need to know it's Name,